Work Permit

 Business Visa

-Also called Non-Immigrant B Visa and for foreign nationals who wish to do business or invest in Thailand, or for foreign nationals who wish to apply for a work permit in Thailand.
-This visa is not the same as a work permit that allows you to take up jobs in Thailand, but in most situations, in order to apply for a Thai Work Permit, you must first get a Thai Business Visa.
+Also called a Non-Immigrant B Visa, this visa is for foreign nationals who wish to do business or invest in Thailand.
+Additionally, it is for those who wish to apply for a Thai work permit.
+However, this visa is not the same as a work permit that allows you to take up jobs in Thailand.
+In most situations, in order to apply for a Thai work permit, you must first obtain a Thai Business Visa.

 Read More